kedNalatacId/AP-YAML-Enumerator/README.md

 As an example of how explosive this can be:
 If you select 4x options that each have 3x possibilities, then you should see 81 output documents in a single yaml file.
-The example shows an ALTTP example with these numbers.
+The example config shows an ALTTP example with these numbers.
 The number of yamls can quickly get out of hand, be warned.

 # How to run